Ajou-Soft-19/epas/README.md

 |    ALERT     | Sends an alert message.
 Includes information about the emergency vehicle.                                                                        |
 | ALERT_UPDATE | Updates the alert message.                                                                                                                       |
 |  ALERT_END   | Notifies the end of the alert message.                                                                                                           |

+# Frontend Stack

+The frontend was implemented using Flutter.
+Due to the length of the content, for a detailed explanation about the frontend, please refer to [here](https://github.com/Ajou-Soft-19/service-app).